sindre0830/AlphaHex/README.md

 1. I_s = save interval for ANET (the actor network) parameters
 2. Clear Replay Buffer (RBUF)
 3. Randomly initialize parameters (weights and biases) of ANET
-4. For g_a in number actual games:
+4. For G_a in number actual games:
     - Initialize the actual game board (B_a) to an empty board.
     - S_init ← starting board state
     - Initialize the Monte Carlo Tree (MCT) to a single root, which represents sinit